Manufacturing Hate

-Publication

-The book was published in 2021.

 Synopsis

-The book documents how writing that dehumanizes Africans and African countries is not accidental but a deliberate effort to justify the theft of resources and violence colonization of Black people.
+The book documents how writing that dehumanizes Africans and African countries is not accidental but a deliberate effort to justify the theft of resources and violent colonization of Black people.

 It covers over 2,000 years of writing, starting with Herodotus's writing circa 450 BC noting the constant fascination of Europeans with black skin colour.
 The majority of the book focusses on European and US colonial activities in the 19th and 20th centuries.
-It documents the self-promotional motivations of European travelers to Africa and their efforts to justify colonization.
+It documents the self-promotional motivations of European travellers to Africa and their efforts to justify colonization.
 It notes the European surprise at Ethiopian forces winning the Battle of Adwa.
 The book focuses on narratives from The New York Times and its role in perpetuating racist coverage.

-The Albert N’Yanza Great Basin of the Nile by Samuel Baker and Heart of Darkness by Joseph Conrad are singled out for their negative characterization of Africans as "savages" which in turn were used to justify colonization.
+The Albert N’Yanza Great Basin of the Nile (1866) by Samuel Baker and Heart of Darkness (1899) by Joseph Conrad are singled out for their negative characterization of Africans as "savages" which in turn were used to justify colonization.